iemwill/MasterComputations/README.md

 # MasterComputations

-This rpo contains computations for my Masterthesis in Mathematics.
+This repository contains "computations" for one possible topic of my Masterthesis in Mathematics.